Bouncing Particle#

 Insertion Info#

-Since the insertion of the particle must be done at as specific height, the list insertion method is used.
+Since the insertion of the particle must be done at a specific location, the list insertion method is used.
 The insertion frequency can be set to any value, since we’re only using one particle.
-The particle is at a height of 0.5 m in the center of the X,Y plane.
+The insertion location is centered in the X-Y plane and at a height of 0.5 m in the Z direction.

 subsection insertion info